knmac/.dotfiles/README.md

 # Dotfiles

 Some linux configurations I have been collecting.
+Clone this repo to your home directory before using.

 ## 1. Prerequisite